 - The provision and maintenance of child care facilities

 - Development of local tourism

 - Municipal planning

 - Municipal public transport

 - Municipal public works

 - Storm-water management systems

 - Administer trading regulations

 - Provision and maintenance of water and sanitation

-- Administer billboards and display of advertisement in public areas
+- Administer billboards and

+- display of advertisement in public areas

 - Administer cemeteries, funeral parlours and crematoria

 - Cleaning

 - Control of public nuisances

 - Control of undertakings that sell liquor to the public

 - Ensure the provision of facilities for the accommodation, care and burial of animals

 - Fencing and fences

 - Licensing of dogs

-- Licensing and control of undertakings that sell food to the public
+- Licensing and control of undertakings that sell food to the public - Administer and maintenance of local amenities - Development and maintenance of local sport facilities - Develop and administer markets - Development and maintenance of municipal parks and recreation - Regulate noise pollution - Administer pounds

-- Administer and maintenance of local amenities - Development and maintenance of local sport facilities - Develop and administer markets - Development and maintenance of municipal parks and recreation - · Regulate noise pollution - Administer pounds - Development and maintenance of public places - Refuse removal, refuse dumps and solid waste disposal - Administer street trading - Provision of municipal health services. - between the district municipalities and local municipalities were adjusted by the MEC of corporative Governance in terms of sections 16 and 85 of the Municipal Structures Act, 1998 and published in Provincial Gazette No.878, dated 07 March 2003.
-The following district municipal powers and functions were transferred to local municipalities: - Solid waste disposal sites
+- Development and maintenance of public places - Refuse removal, refuse dumps and solid waste disposal - Administer street trading - Provision of municipal health services. - The division of powers and functions between the district municipalities and

+municipalities

+were adjusted by

+the MEC of

+corporative

+Governance in

+terms of sections

+16 and 85 of the

+Municipal

+Structures Act, 1998 and published in Provincial

+Gazette No.878, dated 07 March 2003.
+The following district municipal powers and functions

+were transferred

+to local

+municipalities:

+- Solid waste disposal sites

 - Municipal roads

 - Cemeteries and crematoria

 - Promotion of local tourism and

 - Municipal public works relating to any of the above functions or any other functions assigned to the local municipality.